KevinDellatore/DingleJoker/README.md

 Its a rare card as it can be VERY strong.
 It can make the game very easy, but its intended as a joke :)

+To install you need 3 things: (assuming you have no other mods)

+1. [LOVELY](https://github.com/ethangreen-dev/lovely-injector)   put it into your main game directory
+2. Go to your saves folder by typing "%appdata%\Balatro" into your file explorer and create a "Mods" folder
+3. [SteamModded/SMOD](https://github.com/Steamodded/smods)   place this into the new Mods Folder
+4. Create a folder inside your mods called "DingleJoker" and place this files into that.
+5. PROFIT?
+DINGLE?

 Thanks